PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-05 18:23:33
+Last updated: 2024-04-05 18:24:07
-Random Quote: Did you just bring a bomb into a hospital? - Jesse Pinkman
+Random Quote: Some battles are won with swords and spears, others with quills and ravens.  -  Tywin Lannister